brianellin/bsky-mcp-server/README.md

 - **follow-user**: follow a specific user

 Tips:
 - You can ask for post from search, timelines, lists, feeds, or profiles by time range.
-For example: Summarize posts from my timeline for the last three days" or "Find me the most interesting artcile people have been talknig about this week"
+For example: Summarize posts from my timeline for the last three days" or "Find me the most interesting article people have been talking about this week"
 - Get weird: "What the funniest/most unhinged/weirdest/goofiest post you've seen on my timeline in the last 24 hours?"
 - Learn about yourself: "Analyze my liked posts and tell me what I'm into.
 Give me 3 interesting facts about what you've found and how it relates to my personality on bluesky" or "Who follows me on bluesky?
 Give me a comprehensive report."